First Time Buyer Car Loan Necessities

 For your first car purchase, you should get pre-approved for a loan that fits your personal spending budget.

 Car buyers can get distracted when you see all the available cars for sale.
 It is easy to fall in love with a new $50,000 car that is outside of your spending range.
-The sales person is all too eager to tell you he can stretch out the payments for you, and this is how many get caught in a bad credit trap with their first car purchase.
+The sales person is all too eager to tell you he can stretch out the payments for you, and this is how many end up in a bad credit trap with their first car purchase.

 Dealers will also take advantage of first-time car buyers by selling you extras you do not need or adding additional fees you should not have to pay.
 If you are buying your first car and want a simple car with an affordable loan, do your research.
 You should consider a compact or other simplistic car offering reliability and safety at a reasonable price.